 Ownership and Custody of Records.
 All records, books and files established and maintained by ICANN by reason of its performance of Services under this Agreement, which, absent this Agreement, would have been held by PTI, shall be deemed the property of PTI and shall be maintained in accordance with applicable laws and regulations.
 All such records, books and files shall he promptly transferred to PTI by ICANN upon termination of this Agreement.

 Assistance.
 To the extent that a Party shall from time to time require information (including audited or unaudited financial statements) concerning the other Party in order to satisfy reporting or disclosure obligations pursuant to any rule, regulation or other requirement of any governmental entity, a Party shall furnish or cause to be furnished to other Party such information as may be required as promptly as may be practicable.
-ICANN shall also reasonably cooperate with PTI in connection with the audits contemplated by PTI’s Bylaws and the applicable provision of the IANA Naming Function Agreement.
+ICANN shall also reasonably cooperate with PTI in connection with the audits contemplated by PTI’s Bylaws and the applicable provision of the IANA Naming Function Contract between the Parties, dated as of [] September 2016 (the “IANA Naming Function Contract”).

 Security and data protection